Here we are, we made it to (almost) 8 months in New Zealand!

 It was the Easter weekend but we did not really celebrate Easter.
 Instead, we had a 4-day party to celebrate Miki and Peter’s 40th Birthday in the Coromandel Peninsula totally immersed in nature.
 A good friend of Miki’s, Jolanda, made her beautiful home available to us for the long weekend.
 What a beautiful place she has.
 She lives off the grid, immersed in nature with chickens and ducks running around in the field she has as a back garden, three dogs and a fluffy cat.
 A group of us camped in the back garden, it was fantastic!
 The sun was shining and it was as warm as summertime.
 It felt like being at a festival!

-All in all, life is not too bad at all!
+In conclusion, life is not too bad at all!
 Only a bit cold for now.
 Let’s see what the next few months will bring.

 Stay tuned for new posts to come soon.